All Episodes

 What are we going to do to try to track them down?

-This is all the enforcement side and I'm telling you the answer is zip zero nada.
+This is all the enforcement side, and I'm telling you the answer is zip zero nada.

-We must get to know them and uh they're poor and they so want to come here and improve their lives.
+And they so want to come here and improve their lives.

 Okay.

-Uh just because people want to come here what does it have to do with setting immigration policy we know people want to come here.
+Just because people want to come here, what does it have to do with setting immigration policy?

-You can come up with all kinds of analogies to this that illustrate the folly uh of it.
+You can come up with all kinds of analogies to this that illustrate the folly of it.

 Do we all agree, ladies and gentlemen, in class today that we have an immigration problem?